 Sociology is the study of social life, social organization, and social change.
-Students of Sociology study the causes and consequences of a wide range of human behaviors, interactions, groups, organizations, and institutions.
-Students of Sociology at Colorado Mesa University can take courses on substantive topics ranging from inequality, to religion, to social movements, to families, to sociological theory (just to name a few).
+Sociologists study the causes and consequences of a wide range of human behaviors, interactions, groups, organizations, and institutions.
+Students at Colorado Mesa University can take courses in sociology on substantive topics like inequality, family, religion, social movements, health, race and ethnic relations, gender, sexuality, and more.
 Sociology has a tradition of developing explanations for how social order can be maintained as well as how and why social change happens.
 Few fields of study are as far-ranging and relevant to the everyday world that we live in.

 Colorado Mesa University offers a comprehensive program leading to a Bachelor of Arts in Sociology.
 It is also possible to earn a Minor in Sociology, a degree which meshes well with virtually any other academic programs, including any of the other degree programs in the Social and Behavioral Sciences.
 Both options (BA in Sociology, Minor in Sociology) exemplify Colorado Mesa University's liberal arts mission by emphasizing critical thinking, statistical literacy, and the application of the "sociological imagination" to problems, programs, and policies in the real world.
 Beyond these opportunities, a degree in sociology prepares students for responsible action in the social world and provides a foundation for lifelong learning and civic participation.